Ski Troop Attack: Production

-The script was written by Charles B. Griffith, who had worked a number of times for Corman.
-Griffth says he inspired in part by the Battle of the Hurtgen Forest, adding "Roger wanted the train thing.
-I forget which picture it was copying, but it was done in Hemingway’s A Farewell to Arms.
-They blew up a train and bridge in that one, and it was done all the time in Westerns.
-It was a pretty bad script.
-I remember nothing about that film but Roger skiing with the local ski club in Deadwood, North Dakota.
-All these teenagers who were playing Nazis, you know?
-[Laughs.]".
+The script was written by Charles B. Griffith, who had previously worked for Corman.
+Griffth was inspired in part by the Battle of the Hurtgen Forest.

-The movie was shot in Deadwood in the Black Hills over ten days.
-Corman did this because he could hire a crew out of Chicago for lower rates than an LA crew.

-To amortize costs, Corman's brother Gene produced another film, Beast from Haunted Cave at the same time on the same location, utilising the same screenwriter and lead actors.
-The two films took five weeks in all the shoot, with one day off between films, and Beast was shot first.
-The unit was based at the Ben Franklin Hotel.
+The film was shot in Deadwood, South Dakota in the Black Hills over ten days.
+Corman selected the location because he could hire a crew from Chicago for lower rates than he would have paid a Los Angeles-based crew.
+To consolidate costs, Corman's brother Gene produced another film titled Beast from Haunted Cave at the same time on the same location, and with the same screenwriter and lead actors.
+The two films took five weeks to shoot, with one day off between films, and Beast from Haunted Cave was shot first.

-Michael Forest says he was paid $500 a week and recalls "what was taking place was tough on us physically."
+Michael Forest was paid $500 a week and later recalled that "what was taking place was tough on us physically."

-Roger Corman hired ski teams from Deadwood and Lead High Schools; one played the Germans and one played the Americans.
-He had to shoot them on weekends and after school.
-He cast a German ski instructor to play the head of the German ski troop, but the instructor broke his leg two days before the shoot.
-Corman decided to play the role himself, having skied occasionally at college; he took a one-day skiing lesson prior to filming.

-Corman recalls the shoot "as a very tough challenge.
+Corman hired ski teams from high schools in Deadwood and Lead but could only film them on weekends and after school.
+One played the Germans and the other played the Americans.
+He cast a German ski instructor to play the head of the German ski troop, but the instructor broke his leg two days before the shoot, so Corman played the role himself.
+He had skied occasionally at college and took a one-day skiing lesson prior to filming.
+Corman recalled the shoot as "a very tough challenge.
 It was unbelievably cold and snowed all the time.

 The film's musical score, written by cellist Fred Katz, was originally written for A Bucket of Blood.
-According to Mark Thomas McGee, author of Roger Corman: The Best of the Cheap Acts, each time Katz was called upon to write music for Corman, Katz sold the same score as if it were new music.
+According to Mark Thomas McGee, author of Roger Corman: The Best of the Cheap Acts, each time that Katz was asked to write music for Corman, Katz sold the same score as if it were new music.
 The score was used in a total of seven films, including The Wasp Woman and Creature from the Haunted Sea.

 Reception

 Variety liked the action sequences but found the characterization clichéd and the lack of establishing shots to be a weakness.
-CEA Film Report found the movie to have little excitement and while the bridge explosion effect was good, it did little to help the movie.

 Monthly Film Bulletin called it "a crude war film which just about gets by when it sticks to action.
 But the attempts at deeper meaning and characterisaton ends in cliches flying thick and fast."